Blog

 SELECT

-COALESCE(a.new_subscriptions, 0) AS new_subscriptions,
+COALESCE(da.new_subscriptions, 0) AS new_subscriptions,

-COALESCE(a.cancelled_subscriptions, 0) AS cancelled_subscriptions,
+COALESCE(da.cancelled_subscriptions, 0) AS cancelled_subscriptions,

-OVER (ORDER BY d.date_day) AS net_subscriptions
+OVER (ORDER BY ds.date_day) AS active_subscriptions_at_end

-FROM date_spine d
+FROM date_spine ds

-LEFT JOIN daily_aggregates a ON d.date_day = a.date_day
+LEFT JOIN daily_aggregates da

 )